 I want to start swim lessons for my baby, how old does she have to be?
 Mary Ellen

-Miss Bea: Start preparing your baby for swim lessons from her first bath.
+Miss Bea: Start preparing your baby for swimming from her first bath.
 Take her to a pool or hot tub that you know is clean and warm.
 My DVD gives specific examples on how to hold your baby and what to do to get her to learn to go under water.
 You will become confident as you watch other mothers do it!

-Can I drown proof my infant?
+Can I drown proof my infant (survival swimming for babies)?
 Barbara

 What are some things that I can do in the bathtub to prepare my baby for the pool?
 Joyce

 Miss Bea: In my new Swim Lesson DVD I show a mom in the bathtub with a 3 month old floating on her back and I show how she supports her baby on her belly and has the baby push off the end of the tub.
 Also, pouring water on the face of the baby so that the baby learns to not react with panic and swallow water when submerged under the water.

-Last year my 3yo loved the water.
+Last year my 3 yo loved the water.
 This year she won't get near the pool.
 What should I do?
 Chris

 Should we use flotation rings or arm bands?
 Dan